nation3/gov/GOVERNANCE.md

 - **Voting system**: Binary (yes/no).
 - **Voting threshold**: >66% (supermajority) approval threshold with >20% participation rate.

-Any proposal which would trigger a transaction from the _Critical Agent_ app on the Nation3 DAO must be tagged as critical.
-All critical proposals follow the same governance process as standard proposals, but instead of 48h for each step in the process, it's 168h (a full week).
+Any proposal which would trigger a transaction from the _Critical Agent_ app on the Nation3 DAO follows the same governance process as standard proposals, but instead of 48h for each step in the process, it's 168h (a full week).

 ## Who can create votes